sensson/python-spamexperts/LIMITATIONS.md

 # Limitations

 We are aware of the following issues/limitations in the SpamExperts API.
+They may affect our implementation in unexpected ways.

 Controller    | Action      | Description
 ----------    | -------     | ------------
-destination   | getroute    | Returns two semicolons before the port number, this can cause issues if you use it to create or update domains. domain        | add         | Doesn't allow you to set the contact address. domain        | exists      | Returns an error instead of `{"messages":[],"result":{"present":0}}`. domain        | read*       | The read action is only available in `domainslist`.
+destination   | getroute    | Returns two semicolons before the port number. domain        | add         | Doesn't allow you to set the contact address. domain        | exists      | Returns an error instead of `{"messages":[],"result":{"present":0}}`. domain        | read*       | The read action is only available in `domainslist`.